ncats/ncats-adme/client/README.md

 To build and embed the application in the server directory (/server/client) so it can be deployed as a single application, you can run one of two commands:

 - `npm run build:embedded`, or
-- `build:embedded:opendata` so the application's URL's path always starts with `/adme`
+- `npm run build:embedded:opendata` so the application's URL's path always starts with `/adme`